UNiXMIT/UNiXextend/docs/trace.md

 ## AcuToWeb Build:

-You can check the build number of AcuToWeb in thew following way:
+You can check the build number of AcuToWeb in the following way:

 1. In your browser enter the URL to access the initial AcuToWeb Connection Setup screen.
 Check the box 'Enable Logging Client'.